- Sexual Violence Prevention and Support

 - Don't drink anything that looks or tastes unusual or suspicious.
 Be on the alert for excess saltiness or bitterness, unexplained residue, or odd colors or textures.

-- If one of your friends shows signs of being drugged, leave the party and make sure he or she is safe.
-Don't allow him or her to "sleep it off."
+- If one of your friends shows signs of being drugged, leave the party and make sure they are safe.
+Don't allow them to "sleep it off."
 If necessary, call 911, or take your friend to a hospital immediately.

 - If you see someone spiking a drink, do something about it.
 Dump the drink, bring attention to the situation, and talk to the host of the party.